 Bosch.
 A Public Apology to Dogs.

+the challenge.
 Bosch had a great new product.
 Their unlimited vacuum cleaner, with rechargeable batteries could technically run forever.

 Because it was such a simple proposition, the creative floor at TBWA\MCR was given a 1 hour creative 'sprint' to come up with something clever for the client, that would be salient, creative, and above all, memorable.

+the work.
 My dog hates hoovers.
 And she's not the first dog I've met with such a visceral reaction to those dust-sucking wassocks.

 So I couldn't help thinking that while a vacuum cleaner with unlimited run time is great news for humans, it probably wouldn't be for dogs.